Effect of hole geometry on charge sharing and other parameters in GEM-based detectors: Introduction

 In short, it turns out that advantage of single-mask GEMs over double-mask GEMs is that the holes in the former are not misaligned, and disadvantage lies in the fact that single-mask bi-conical holes are usually not symmetric.
 Thus, it has become important to understand the effect of these possible advantages and disadvantages on detector response before deciding on the technology to be preferred for a given experiment.
-Among several recent investigations oriented towards this goal, one crucial technique for QA analysis of the GEM foils was optical scanning and gain projection of the GEM foils, ingeniously introduced by the studies performed at the Helsinki Institute of Physics(HIP) \cite{Kalliskoski}.
-In a follow up study \cite{Brucken2021}, effect of hole misalignment due to double-mask technique on the detector performance has been studied using optical scanning technique in a set of three GEM foils and they extracted a gain drop of ~2\% per $\mu$m for a hole misalignment of 1-8 $\mu$m.
-Similarly, there have been a few studies on single-mask hole geometry and their uniformity and how they affect the overall performance of the detector \cite{Sauli2016}.
-Studies in \cite{Aashaq, Jeremie} and \cite{Keller} show comparison of response of triple GEM detectors built using single- and double-mask GEM-foils.
+Among several recent investigations oriented towards this goal, effect of hole misalignment due to double-mask technique on the detector performance has been studied using optical scanning technique in a set of three GEM foils in \cite{Brucken2021}.
+The Scanning White Light Interferometer (SWLI) was used in \cite{Brucken2021} as a basis to study the variation of GEM foil thickness for detailed 3D QA analysis of the GEM foil hole geometry.
+Similarly, there has been a few study on single-mask hole geometry and their uniformity and how they affect the overall performance of the detector \cite{Sauli2016}.
+Studies in \cite{Aashaq, Jeremie} and \cite{Keller} shows comparison of response of triple GEM detectors built using single- and double-mask GEM-foils.
 The detector gain was found to be quite significantly affected by the hole geometry and also the orientation of the foil.
 Such dependence was also observed for conical holes \cite{Alfonsi, Gabriele}.

 Almost all the studies mentioned above are experimental in nature except \cite{Keller, Othmane} where good amount of numerical simulation is found.
 The present work relies almost entirely on numerical models to explain the experimental observations reported previously, and to predict their expected behaviour in unexplored configurations.
 As reported in the more recent studies \cite{Aashaq, Jeremie, Keller, Othmane}, along with the symmetric (SYM) bi-conical holes (70/50/70 $\mu$m), two configurations of asymmetric bi-conical holes (diameters 85/50/70 and 70/50/85 $\mu$m) have been considered.
 The first geometry represents double-mask GEMs, while the latter two geometries represent single mask GEMs.
 The single-mask asymmetric configurations are termed as orientation A (OA) and orientation B (OB).
 The major emphasis on these earlier studies had been on the variation of gain with the applied voltage.
 Important differences were noticed in trends among the measurements, reasons for which are difficult to ascertain.
 For example, while results from \cite{Keller} showed that detector gain for SYM GEMs is larger than both OA and OB, \cite{Jeremie} found that OB is larger than both SYM and OA.
 According to \cite{Jeremie}, the average ratio of OB to OA gain values is quite large (3.6), while that from \cite{Aashaq} is smaller, close to 2.
 Differences in spacing and other experimental parameters have been indicated by \cite{Keller} as the possible sources of the discrepancies but no specific study has been reported in this relation.
 Another problem is the fact that the environmental parameters are found to vary from one set of data to another, making the measurements difficult to compare.